TECH © www.rt66pix.com

 And finally, a homemade bean-bag the size of a softball (made from a sock and styrofoam beads) has braced the camera a dozen times right on the pavement of 66, the car roof and so on.

-A small cosmetics brush in a vinyl zip-pouch removes inevitable dust and specks from the glass on both cameras.
-It's much handier than lens paper.
-One brush and pouch stays with the D7000 and the other is kept in the center armrest of my car, mainly for the S8100.
+A small cosmetics brush in a vinyl zip-pouch removes inevitable dust and specks from the glass.
+It's much handier than lens paper, but I occasionally use that too.
+One brush and pouch stays with the D7200 and the other is kept in my car.

-A Cobra rechargeable 18-LED light, slave flash, and ordinary 6V lantern (along with a vinyl shower-cap for a diffuser!) are used in light painting, time exposures and the like.
-A 2-AA Maglite can be focused to pick out highlights, such as the grille and chrome on "'66 GTO at Pops."
+A LED utility light, slave flash, and ordinary 6V lantern (along with a vinyl shower-cap for a diffuser!) are used in light painting, time exposures and the like.
+A bright 5-LED Coast PX20 flashlight stays on my belt.
 And my car's headlights have been used a time or two.
 I almost never use on-camera flash or related attachments.
-And I've taken a pass so far on colored gels.
+And I don't use colored gels.

-The camera, filters and other essentials are kept in a nylon shoulder bag purchased more than a decade ago from Ritz Camera.
+The camera, filters and other essentials are kept in a nylon shoulder bag purchased 20 years ago and still going strong.
 There's no recommendation on this essential item because models constantly change.
 Bag construction, suitability, size and weight can only be judged through in-store inspection and comparison.
 I added a Tenba accessory shoulder pad that has been worth whatever it cost.

-Non-camera equipment is from Lowe's and Walmart, modification gear from Lowe's, the Cobra light from a truck stop.
+Non-camera equipment is from Lowe's and Walmart, modification gear from Lowe's.

 The hosting service is Zenfolio and I have customized one of their templates.
-The off-black background is unexpected and memorable.
-In addition a white computer screen glows--creating glare.
+The flowing script of "rt66pix.com" is a font used on Nash cars during the 1950s.